alsomeb/tauri-angular-nasa-pics/README.md

 # Tauri + Angular

 - Learning Rust and Tauri, at the same time sharpening my Angular.
-- Its a fun little desktop application where you can get nasa pics from Mars rover
+- Its a fun little desktop application where you can get nasa pics from Mars rover (API)
+- Make albums (CRUD)
+- Use Rust to save pics to PC
+- Maybe look at Tauri Notifications
 - Under development